IndigoUnited/node-promise-retry/README.md

 - `randomize`: Randomizes the timeouts by multiplying with a factor between `1` to `2`.
 Default is `false`.

 The `fn` function will receive a `retry` function as its first argument that should be called with an error whenever you want to retry `fn`.
 The `retry` function will always throw an error.
-If there's retries left, it will throw a "retry" error that will be handled internally to call `fn`again.
+If there's retries left, it will throw a special `retry` error that will be handled internally to call `fn` again.
 If there's no retries left, it will throw the actual error passed to it.